Guide to carbon monoxide safety

 How do I prevent carbon monoxide?

 Because carbon monoxide is produced by the incomplete burning of carbon-based fuels, it will only usually occur if there is a fault with the cooking or heating appliance, or if there is insufficient air for combustion of the fuel.
-For example, it could be as a result of poor or inadequate appliance servicing, incorrect installation or lack of air vents for appliances that need them.
-To avoid problems it is absolutely essential that your appliance is installed correctly and then checked and serviced at least annually by a suitably qualified heating technician.
-You can find details of OFTEC registered technicians online at www.oftec.org.
+For example, it could be a result of poor or inadequate appliance servicing, incorrect installation or lack of air vents for appliances that need them.
+To avoid problems, it is absolutely essential that your appliance is installed correctly and then checked and serviced at least annually by a suitably qualified heating technician.
+Click here to find an OFTEC registered technicians.
 We don’t recommend that you try to undertake this work yourself.

 What should I do if I think I have been exposed to carbon monoxide (CO)?